sanskarzanwar78/Property-Chatbot/README.md

 The Groq API is utilized in both scripts (`app.py` and `main.py`) for generating responses to user queries based on the provided data.
 It is chosen for its availability as a free API, allowing developers to integrate natural language processing capabilities into their applications without cost.

----

-This documentation provides comprehensive information on setting up, configuring, and utilizing the Property Data Chatbot using `app.py` and `main.py`, including dependencies, environment variables, and the choice of Groq API for natural language processing tasks.